The complaint was waiting for them before breakfast.

 Michael took a sip of coffee.

-Then put the mug down very carefully.
+Then set the mug down very carefully.

 "I hate this city."